Partial Domain Adaptation without Domain Alignment: Conclusion

 \section{Conclusion}

 In this paper, considering the difficulty of the perfect alignment between domains while solving PDA, we endeavor to address the PDA by giving up domain alignment.
 To achieve it, a novel generalization error bound is first derived and then a theoretically-motivated PDA approach is proposed by enforcing intra domain structure preserving (IDSP).
 The experimental results demonstrate the effectiveness of the proposed IDSP, which confirms that IDSP scheme can be applicable to enhance the adaptation ability in solving PDA.
-This study also indicates that IDSP and conventional domain alignment can be complementary with each other in the UDA setting.
-In addition, it should be noted that IDSP naturally benefits the source-free UDA, since it only considers the target structure, which will be further studied in our future work.
+It should be noted that IDSP naturally benefits the source-free UDA, since it only considers the target structure, which will be further studied in our future work.
+Besides, since the IDSP can generate reliable labels for most examples, the pseudo label obtained by IDSP can thus serve as a good cold start for the existing pseudo-labeled-based DA methods, when we encounter a new domain adaptation scenario.
+In addition, this study also indicates that IDSP and conventional domain alignment can be complementary with each other in the UDA setting.
 In the end, we would like to emphasize that undoubtedly domain alignment remains important for domain adaptation.
-Thus, how to obtain harmless or perfect alignment with the guidance of model smoothness is still our next pursuit.
+Thus, how to obtain harmless or perfect alignment with the guidance of model smoothness is still our next crucial pursuit.